machine — functions related to the hardware¶

 - class Signal – control and sense external I/O devices

-- class LED – LED Control
+- class LED – portable on-board LED control

 - class ADC – analog to digital conversion

-- class PWM – pulse width modulation
+- class PWM – pulse-width modulation

 - class UART – duplex serial communication bus